softly-undefined/classical-chinese-tool-v3/README.md

-# Classical Chiense Translation Tool v3
+# Classical Chinese Translation Tool v3

 This is the third version of a tool for translating long documents of Classical Chinese text.
 Development begun 10/29/25 by Eric Bennett.
 It is inspired by the second version of this tool, an interactive version located here: https://github.com/softly-undefined/classical-chinese-tool-v2